LITTLE STARS PROGRAM

 Age Minimum of 2.0 by date 12/31 in the school year of entry

-Option 1: Monday through Friday 9:00 am - 12:00 pm or 2:45 pm
+Monday - Friday 9:00 am – 12 noon or 2:45 pm (lunch from home)

-Option 2: Monday / Wednesday / Friday 9:00 am - 12:00 pm or 2:45 pm
+Monday / Wednesday / Friday 9:00 am - 12 noon or 2:45 pm (lunch from home)

-Option 3: Tuesday / Thursday 9:00 am - 12:00 pm or 2:45 pm
+Tuesday / Thursday 9:00 am - 12 noon or 2:45 pm (lunch from home)

 At Woodward, the Little Stars Program is designed to provide a warm and supportive environment for two-year-olds, focusing on both their emotional and developmental needs.
 Running from 9 am to 12 pm, the program offers enrollment options of 2 to 5 days per week, allowing families to choose what works best for them.
 A gradual transition from home to school helps children feel secure, fostering trust between them and their teachers without the stress of sudden separation.